For Governments & Organizations

 Program Evaluation & System Mapping

-Rigorous evaluation of income support and social programs — examining design, delivery, interaction effects, and distributional outcomes across the full system, not just individual programs in isolation.
+Systematic evaluation of income support and social programs — examining design, delivery, interaction effects, and distributional outcomes.
+We map how programs operate as systems, not just individually, including barriers to access for marginalized groups.

 🏛

-Independent expert analysis for government panels, legislative committees, tribunals, and courts.
-We have served on federal and provincial expert panels and provided expert witness testimony in legal proceedings.
+Credible, independent expert analysis for legislative committees, government panels, tribunals, and courts.
+We have appeared before the Senate and House of Commons Standing Committees, served on expert panels, and provided expert witness testimony in legal proceedings.

 🤝